Error estimation in current noisy quantum computers: Conclusions

 \section{Conclusions}

-In this work, we have developed a tool (TED-qc) that enables the calculation the total error probability of any quantum circuit performed in an IBM quantum computer.
+In this work, we have developed a tool (TED-qc) that enables the calculation of the total error probability of any quantum circuit performed in an IBM quantum computer.
 This is a crucial result in the NISQ era because it permits us to advance the reliability of the result one may obtain in any real quantum computer.
-The algorithm can be run easily on any personal computer, which may help to reduce unnecessary use of real quantum computers.
+The algorithm can be run easily on any personal computer, which may help to reduce the unnecessary use of real quantum computers.
 It is important to remark that it permits us to estimate the error in any quantum calculation without comparing it with the classical one.
 Hence, the TED-qc provides a general and extensible framework designed to facilitate further progress in the field.
+In addition, it can be used as a pre-processing estimator for the lower bound of the fidelity.

-In order to prove the robustness of this tool we have realized a big number of different calculations on three representative quantum circuits, the one dimensional Ising model, the QPE, and the Grover's algorithm.
-In this cases, we have compared the results of the physical qubits with the ones obtained in the simulator (which is noiseless) and we have printed them as a function of the total error probability.
+In order to prove the robustness of this tool we have realized a big number of different calculations on three representative quantum circuits, the one-dimensional Ising model, the QPE, and the Grover's algorithm.
+In these cases, we have compared the results of the physical qubits with the ones obtained in the simulator (which is noiseless) and we have printed them as a function of the total error probability.
 The results are very satisfactory because more than $99\%$ of the errors were smaller than the maximum that could be predicted through the total error probability.
-Taking into account the statistical nature of the way this probability error is calculated we can assure that this concept as a measure of the error is both robust and reliable.
+Taking into account the statistical nature of the way this error probability is calculated we can assure that this concept as a measure of the error is both robust and reliable.

 We have also studied the effect of the measurement error mitigation routine.
 This technique eliminates the noise produced during the measurement.
 In order to do so it has to perform $2^n$ quantum jobs, being $n$ the number of qubits we use in our quantum circuit.
 We have proven that this technique may be able to eliminate all the errors induced by the measurement.
 To do so we have studied the results obtained through the mitigation error as a function of the error probability which does not include the noise induced by the measurement.
 We have seen that the mitigated results are compatible with a total error probability which excludes the noise that occurs during the measurement.
 Nevertheless, this technique needs a very high number of evaluations and if the number of qubits we may use is high enough (more than 20) its cost may be too high to be used.